 For high school students grades nine through 12

-Youth Leadership Conference is a nationally recognized, Military Order of the World Wars-sponsored program for high school students aimed at high school-age students in grades nine through 12 who are interested in advancing leadership skills through an intense development program.
-Participants will develop leadership skills and learn about teamwork and surmounting communication barriers.
-Participants will also learn about senior military college life and will be encouraged to explore applying for ROTC scholarships.
+Youth Leadership Conference is a nationally recognized, Military Order of the World Wars-sponsored program for high school students.
+This conference for high school-age students in grades nine through 12 advances student’s leadership skills through an intense ‘hands on’ development program.
+Students will develop leadership skills and learn about teamwork and overcoming communication barriers.
+You’ll also experience life at a senior military college life and how to apply for ROTC scholarships that will help make a college degree affordable.
+Activities may include climbing wall training and leadership reaction; lessons will cover the U.S. Constitution and the Bill of Rights, free enterprise and personal finance.

-Students submit an essay of 500 words or less titled: “The Bill of Rights and My Responsibilities,” describing what this means to them as a United States citizen.
-Applications can be accepted at any time with or without the essay, but the essay must be received two weeks before (Jan.
-14, 2022, or March 11, 2022, depending on the registration selected) to the program start date.
-After registration, you will receive follow-on emails instructing you how to submit your résumé.
+Students interested in the Youth Leadership Conference should submit an essay of 500 words or less titled: “The Bill of Rights and My Responsibilities,” describing what these rights and responsibilities mean to you as a United States citizen.
+Applications are accepted at any time with or without this essay, however the essay must be submitted two weeks before the start date of each program (Jan.
+14, 2022, or March 11, 2022).
+After registration, you will receive emails instructing you how to submit your résumé.

-The Military Order of the World Wars annually selects winners of the national Youth Leadership Conference essay competition from among the top Youth Leadership Conference graduates and presents the Phoenician Award and cash prizes to the national winner, first runner-up and second runner-up.
+The Military Order of the World Wars annually selects winners of the national Youth Leadership Conference essay competition from among the top Youth Leadership Conference graduates.
+The Phoenician Award and cash prizes are presented to the national winner, first runner-up and second runner-up.

 Activities may include climbing wall training and leadership reaction; lessons will cover the U.S. Constitution and the Bill of Rights, free enterprise and personal finance.